LandRegistry/common-dev-env/README.md

 ##### `/configuration.yml`

 This file specifies which commodities the dev-env should create and launch for the application to use.
-If the commodity must be started before your application, ensure that it is also present in the appropriate section of the `docker-compose-fragment` file (e.g. `depends_on`).
+If the commodity must be started before your application, ensure that it is also present in the appropriate section of the `compose-fragment` file (e.g. `depends_on`).

 The list of allowable commodity values is: